-The NIHR Academy (formerly the NIHR Trainee Co-ordinating Centre) runs an annual two-day national training meeting for all NIHR funded trainees.
+The NIHR Academy runs an annual two-day national training meeting for all NIHR funded trainees.

 The event allows trainees to present posters of their work, to network and meet other trainees, to share experiences, take part in workshops and learn more about the NIHR.
 The meeting also includes inspirational presentations from senior NIHR Health Researchers.